 - Heat the cream and milk in a small saucepan over medium heat until scalding hot.
 Meanwhile, whisk the egg yolks in a small bowl.
 Slowly whisk the hot milk mixture into the eggs.

 - Return the milk mixture to the pan, reduce the heat to low, and whisk until it thickens, about 1 minute.
 Remove from the heat and add the chocolate, sugar, and a pinch of salt; whisk until melted.
 Strain through a medium-mesh sieve into a medium bowl.
 Taste.
 Add a pinch more salt if necessary — I always do.
-Add the booze if using.
-Start with 2 tablespoons, then add more to taste, stirring after each addition.
+Add the vanilla and booze if using.
+Start with 2 tablespoons, then add more to taste, stirring after each addition—the mixture might look thin, especially if you add 4 tablespoons of booze, but it will thicken in the fridge.
 Divide the mixture between eight to nine 6-oz. ramekins or serving glasses.
 Refrigerate until set, at least 1 hour.

 - Meanwhile: make the whipped cream: Beat the cream with a whisk or with the whip of a stand mixer.
 When it begins to form soft peaks, add the confectioners' sugar, salt, and vanilla.
 Continue to beat until the peaks get firmer, but are still soft and pillowy.
 Taste.
 Add more sugar if it it's not sweet enough; add more salt to taste.
 I like the whipped cream to not be too sweet because the pots de crème is sweet and rich on its own.
 I typically add a pinch more salt and a pinch more sugar.